 - Utility: Basic

-Dumbbell One Arm Rear Deltoid Row Procedure
+Dumbbell One Arm Rear Deltoid Row Instructions

 - Start by selecting a dumbbell and placing one knee and the same side hand on a flat bench.

 - Make a good base with your foot on the floor and pick up the dumbbell with your hand.

 - Next, while keeping your back flat, pull the dumbbell up like you are starting a lawnmower, and keep you elbow close to your body.

 - Then, squeeze your back at the top and slowly lower the dumbbell back down, but don’t let it touch the ground.

 - Repeat these rows on onside then conduct the same number of reps on the other side to complete a full set.

 Dumbbell One Arm Rear Deltoid Row Muscles

 - Trapezius – Lower